HiChester/LLMs-Application/MBTI-Personality-Test/README.md

 Set up the NVIDIA API key:

 Get your NVIDIA API key from the NVIDIA API Catalog.
-In the Colab environment, create a new environment variable by running the following in a code cell: python
-複製程式碼
-!export NVIDIA_API_KEY=your_api_key_here

 Run the Notebook:

 Simply execute all the cells in the Colab notebook to initialize the personality test.
 The notebook will prompt you with a few MBTI-related questions and provide your MBTI type based on your responses.